What is Intern Housing?

 Who is eligible for Intern Housing?

-Interns must be 18 years old, be enrolled at any college/university during the spring 2025 semester, and participating in an internship, co-op, or job in Charlotte or surrounding area during the summer.
+- Participating in an internship, co-op, or job in Charlotte or surrounding area during the summer.

-Where will interns live on campus?
+Where will interns live?

 Where is UNC Charlotte located?